Florida man loses life savings in ‘SIM swap’ phone scheme - NewsBreak

 The FBI has warned of criminals gaining control of cell phone SIM cards from unknowing victims and stealing their personal information, including bank account and financial app details.

 These scams netted criminals $68 million in 2021 alone, the FBI said, and it received more than 1,611 complaints.
-Compare that to $12 million in losses in 2018 to 2020.Man loses $82K in fake car sale; BBB warns of other scams
+Compare that to $12 million in losses in 2018 to 2020.Murder suspect in 1996 California cold case arrested in Texas

 The FBI is urging the public to be aware of suspicious emails and not to advertise investments in cryptocurrency or other financial assets.